Docs in the kitchen: A gastrodietary learning experience

 A Cookin' Docs production brought to you by the University of Arizona Division of Gastroenterology and Hepatology and Watermark Retirement Communities’ Hacienda at the River:

 Savor the best of both worlds – a physician’s expertise and culinary excellence.
-Juanita Merchant, MD, the chief of gastroenterology and hepatology at the University of Arizona, leads a team of doctors who will introduce you to scrumptious dishes to help manage celiac disease and other gut-related issues.
-The Hacienda® at the River’s Executive Chef David Sullivan will contribute his talents to an exciting cooking demonstration.
+Juanita Merchant, MD, the chief of gastroenterology and hepatology at the University of Arizona, leads a team of doctors who will show you how to skip the salt shaker and discover how to make low-sodium meals that please the palate.
+UArizona Nephrology Fellowship Director Amy Sussman, MD, will be on hand to discuss how important and achievable such diets are for chronic kidney disease patients.
+The Hacienda at the River’s Executive Chef David Sullivan will contribute his talents to an exciting cooking demonstration.
 Learn about food as therapy and bring questions for the specialists.
 Discover nutritional strategies that can help you thrive every day.
-Small bites and wine will be served during the presentation, and a buffet dinner follows.
+Small bites and wine will be served during the presentation and a buffet dinner follows.
 This event is a fundraiser with a portion of the ticket price going to the University of Arizona Foundation.
 Learn more.

-Sullivan has 30 years of experience in the food service industry and is an executive chef at Hacienda at the River.
-He holds a bachelor’s degree from UArizona and a master’s degree in education from the University of Phoenix.
-He studied culinary arts at Pima Community College and restaurant management at Northern Arizona University.
-He apprenticed under Chef Jason Jonilonis at the Westward Look Resort and worked in many other Tucson area restaurants.
+Sullivan has 30 years experience in the food service industry.
+He holds a bachelor’s degree from UArizona and master’s in education from the University of Phoenix.
+He studied culinary arts at Pima Community College and restaurant management at Northern Arizona University, apprenticing under the Westward Look Resort's Chef Jason Jonilonis and working in many other Tucson area restaurants.
 He taught culinary arts at Ironwood Ridge High School and was a faculty member of the Art Institute of Tucson’s Culinary Arts Department.
-In addition, he was executive chef at The Forum at Tucson, a senior living community, and at Cornerstone Hospital.
-He also spent a season at McMurdo Station in Antarctica as sous chef.
-A former Tucson theater world veteran too, Sullivan sees food and cooking as a form of performance art and a means to bring people together to add joy to their lives.
-In that respect, he finds food to be healing and transformative.
+He also was executive chef at The Forum at Tucson, a senior living community, and Cornerstone Hospital.
+And he spent a season at McMurdo Station in Antarctica as sous chef.
+A former Tucson theater world veteran too, Sullivan sees food and cooking as a form of performance art and means to bring people together to add joy to their lives.
+As such, he finds food healing and transformative.